 The most fantastic treasure of all, though, was the royal person himself.
 He had been stripped naked and entirely covered in a sticky layer of resin on which was blown fine gold dust.
 The result was a sparkling man of gold; literally a 'gilded man'.
 Also travelling on the raft were four attendants, less spectacularly attired but still weighed down with heavy gold jewellery on any part of the body it could be hung from.
 The great moment came when, accompanied by mass trumpets and singing from the shores, the raft arrived in the very centre of the lake.
 At that moment silence fell on the crowd and the attendants threw the fabulous treasure of gold and jewels into the lake and the people on the shores also threw their golden offerings into the sacred waters.
 The climax of the ceremony came when the golden king himself leapt into the lake and when he emerged, cleaned of gold, he had become the king of the Muisca.

-From Sir Walter Raleigh to 20th-century explorers, extravagant and costly expeditions to find El Dorado and its riches have been mounted over the centuries but none have had success.
-In the 1580s CE Antonio de Sepúlveda had perhaps the most ambitious scheme to find the gold when he cut a slice out of Lake Guatavita's crater edge in order to drain the lake and find the treasure which must have accumulated on the lake bed from centuries of coronation ceremonies.
+From Sir Walter Raleigh to 20th-century explorers, extravagant and costly expeditions to find the golden city of El Dorado and its riches have been mounted over the centuries but none have had success.
+In the 1580s Antonio de Sepúlveda had perhaps the most ambitious scheme to find the gold when he cut a slice out of Lake Guatavita's crater edge in order to drain the lake and find the treasure which must have accumulated on the lake bed from centuries of coronation ceremonies.
 Some gold artefacts were found around the edges of the lake but before the lake could drain completely a landslide blocked the cut and so the water level of the lake began to rise again.
-Faced with a mutiny from the local population, the Spanish were forced to give up their search.
+Faced with a mutiny from the local population, the Spanish were forced to give up their search for the mythical city.

 The cumulative results, then, of these expeditions have been hugely disappointing.
 Some gold has been found, as too have stone beads and pottery, but nothing, so far, to match the fabulous riches described in the legend of El Dorado.
 Perhaps, though, this is fitting as, after all, the original owners of the gold and jewels had intended their offerings for the sun and for them to remain for all time where they were given, at the bottom of a lake in the remote mountains of Colombia.